zbalkan/zbalkan.github.io/_posts/2026-03-17-pulling-the-lever.md

 Working with AI development tools can sometimes resemble this pattern more than many engineers are comfortable admitting.
 A prompt produces code, a design suggestion, or a configuration.
 The output might be close to what was intended, or it might miss the mark entirely.
 When that happens, the natural reaction is to adjust the prompt and try again.
 After several attempts, something that appears workable often emerges.

 While the slot-machine analogy is useful, in practice AI-assisted development behaves less like pure randomness and more like a **guided search under constraints**.
-The model operates within defined parameters and optimization boundaries.
-Even so, the external behavior can resemble repeated attempts until something acceptable appears.
+The model operates within defined parameters and optimisation boundaries.
+Even so, the external behaviour can resemble repeated attempts until something acceptable appears.
 {: .notice--info}

 At a superficial level, this resembles productivity.
 Iteration accelerates, output increases, and systems appear faster to build.
 Yet software engineering has never been evaluated by whether a system can eventually be generated.
 The discipline emerged because engineers learned that systems which merely appear to work often fail once they encounter real operating conditions.